-In the unlikely event your pool surfaces are damaged and the film integrity of the V790 punctured, there is the prospect of water from the pool getting behind the V790.
+In the unlikely event your pool surfaces are damaged, and the film integrity of the HB EPOXY punctured, there is the prospect of water from the pool getting behind the HIGH BUILD EPOXY.
 This will also allow the pool water with its corrosive salts, chlorine and other chemicals to come into intimate contact with the now unprotected concrete.
-Chemical attack of the concrete is possible with the result that it will fail, and there by undermine the further integrity of the V790.
+Chemical attack of the concrete is possible with the result that it will fail, and there by undermine the further integrity of the HB EPOXY.
 Any such damaged areas should be repaired promptly.
-We have touch up kits for this.
-Contact us for more info.
+We have touch up kits for this and they can be used underwater.

-Pool Water Chemistry: (in a little more detail)
+Pool Water Chemistry: (in more detail)

 Pools are very simply, mild chemical baths.
-V790 is used mainly to protect the surface (and underlying structure) from the ravages of these chemicals.
+HB EPOXY is used mainly to protect the surface (and underlying structure) from the ravages of these chemicals.
 Most pools and spas use some form of chlorine for sanitation.

 Chlorine is a strong oxidizing agent and is quite dangerous if mishandled.
-Hence for pool use its either sold in diluted liquid form (12.5%), tablets or generated via a saltwater chlorinator.
+Hence for pool use its either sold in diluted liquid form (12.5%) tablets or generated via a saltwater chlorinator.